sphinx-doc/sphinx/Doc-26/howto/urllib2.rst

 .. note::

     Currently ``urllib2`` *does not* support fetching of ``https`` locations through a proxy.
-This can be a problem.
+However, this can be enabled by extending urllib2 as shown in the recipe [#]_.

 Sockets and Layers
 ==================